Skip the Sugar Trap this Halloween

 By Britni Vincent, RD, LD

 The holiday season is fast approaching, which means lots of sweets and treats.
 Halloween can be the ultimate sugar trap.
 Sugar on Halloween is even more frightening than the ghosts and monsters walking around.
-Just one Snickers® Mini contains 18 grams of sugar (4.5 teaspoons), and we all know you’re not going to stop at just one.
-You may want to double think grabbing a handful of candy corn every time you walk by the candy corn bowl.
+Just one Fun Size Snickers® contains 9 grams of sugar (2.25 teaspoons), and we all know you’re not going to stop at just one.
+You may want to think twice about grabbing a handful of candy corn every time you walk by the candy corn bowl.
 Ten measly pieces of candy corn contains 17 grams of sugar (4 teaspoons).
-To bypass the sugar trap this Halloween here are some healthy ideas for you and your children.
+To bypass the sugar trap this Halloween here are some healthy ideas for you and your children:

 Skip the candy handouts and opt for non-food items